yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/6_views.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/6_views.gmz) for Windows, or [here](../resources/checkpoints_mac/platformer/6_views.gmz) for Mac.

 <a href="#top" class="top" id="tiles">Top</a>
 ##3.7 Tiles